 ✓ Miss Christmas (Countdown to Christmas • Brooke D'Orsay and Marc Blucas • November 5, 2017)

 "Miss Christmas" has the responsibility of finding the Christmas tree for Chicago's annual tree-lighting ceremony.
 But when the tree she found is ruined ten days before, she has to find a replacement pronto.
 Fortunately, a boy from Klaus, Wisconsin has the perfect tree, so she flies to procure it.
 Only to be told that the kid's dad doesn't want to part with it!
 Oh noes!
 As she works overtime to convince him to change his mind, I hope they don't fall in love!
 This particular outing was charming in spots, but otherwise unremarkable, even by Hallmark standards.
 The back-and-forth and inevitable misunderstanding was a bit of a chore, and there are films which do it better this year.

-The Sweetest Christmas (Countdown to Christmas • Lacey Chabert and Jonathan Adams • November 11, 2017)
+✓ Good The Sweetest Christmas (Countdown to Christmas • Lacey Chabert and Lea Coco • November 11, 2017)

 ✓ Enchanted Christmas (Countdown to Christmas • Alexa PenaVega and Carlos PenaVega • November 12, 2017)